-An institutional account is available to anyone at a subscribing institution, like K-State.
-All K-State students, staff, faculty, and alumni may use RefWorks free of charge.
-It includes 10GB of document storage, unlimited sharing inside and outside the institution, easy institution-wide sharing, and more.
+All K-State students, staff, faculty, and alumni may use RefWorks for free.
+This includes unlimited storage, sharing inside and outside the institution, Cite for Word and more.

 You can get started with Write-N-Cite easily and view the formatting of your in-text citations, footnotes and bibliography while you are writing your paper.

 To get started (this list acts as a table of contents for this box.
 Clicking on a link will take you to that section in this box.
 It will not open in a new window.)

 Note: The first time you launch Write-N-Cite, you must be connected to the internet in order to log in to your RefWorks library and sync it with Write-N-Cite.

 Tip: In most cases, there is no need to log out of Write-N-Cite when you are not using it.
 If you are using Write-N-Cite on a public computer, log out of Write-N-Cite when you complete your work.
 If someone does use a computer while you are still logged in to Write-N-Cite, they will not be able to change anything in your account since Write-N-Cite doesn’t have any features to edit your records in RefWorks.